rss logo

 WiFi Logo

-Nowadays it's quite often that companies are using WiFi to connect their users to network.
-The recent protocols like WPA2 and now WPA3 offer today a rather good security but what if the password has been compromised or if we just want to renew it periodically?
-This can quickly become a headache especially when you manage several hundred machines.
+Nowadays, companies frequently use WiFi to connect their users to the network.
+Recent protocols such as WPA2 and now WPA3 offer fairly good security, but what happens if the password has been compromised, or if you simply want to renew it periodically?
+This can quickly become a headache, especially when you're managing several hundred machines.

-To my knowledge there is no native tool in group policies to manage this.
+As far as I know, there is no native tool in group policies to manage this.
 So we have to be cunning.
-We will see here how to change the WiFi password of specific SSID using a batch script.
-This script will be executed at user login (and managed via GPO).
+Here's how to change the WiFi password for a specific SSID using a batch script.
+This script will be executed when the user logs on (and managed via GPO).

-In order to correctly understand the script it may be useful to know the main commands of WiFi management in Windows.
+To understand the script properly, it may be useful to be familiar with the main Windows WiFi management commands.

 C:\WINDOWS\system32>netsh wlan The following commands are available: Commands in this context: ? - Displays a list of commands. add - Adds a configuration entry to a table. connect - Connects to a wireless network. delete - Deletes a configuration entry from a table. disconnect - Disconnects from a wireless network. dump - Displays a configuration script. export - Saves WLAN profiles to XML files. help - Displays a list of commands.
 IHV - Commands for IHV logging. refresh - Refresh hosted network settings. reportissues - Generate WLAN smart trace report. set - Sets configuration information. show - Displays information. start - Start hosted network. stop - Stop hosted network.
 To view help for a command, type the command, followed by a space, and then type ?.